 6. Savers have something to teach

-Collectively, what these points show is that savers have something important to teach.
-Modern life has created a dearth of good examples of personal financial restraint — folks who can save and manage money wisely, exercise a basic level of self-reliance, and use their resources to build wealth slowly and strategically instead of rushing out to buy every new bauble and bangle the moment their neighbors do or the minute it’s suggested by a TV commercial.
+Collectively, these points show that savers have something important to teach.
+Modern life has created a dearth of good examples of personal financial restraint.
+We need folks who can save and manage money wisely, exercise a basic level of self-reliance and use their resources to build wealth slowly and strategically.

-So, savers, come out from the shadows and strut your stuff.
+So, savers, come out from the shadows and strut your stuff!
 If you didn’t know it before, you do now: Your frugality and your financial sensibility make you sexy after all.
-In a world filled with style over substance and flash over cash, you’re a rare bird indeed.

 Do you think savers are sexier than big spenders?
 Why or why not?
-Share your comments below or on our Facebook page.
+Sound off by commenting below or on our Facebook page.